title-resources

 If set by heat, egg stains can be permanent.
 Gently scrape off all you can and send to a professional dry cleaner for expert spotting and cleaning.

 From red wine to grape juice, the strong red dyes in fruit can leave permanent stains, and the sugar in fruit will turn yellow with age and heat.
-Do not launder in hot water, don’t use real soap (it will set fruit stains), don’t use heat, and send to a professional dry cleaner.
+Do not launder in hot water, don’t use real soap (it will set fruit stains), don’t use heat, and send to a professional dry clean

 Furniture polish can cause stains ranging from light, oily stains to dark, permanent stains.
 Send to a professional dry cleaner for expert spotting and cleaning.